6 Issues to Consider Before Agreeing to Be a Loan Guarantor

 One possibility is that the lender obtains an order for seizure of any personal property you own which can be sold off to pay the debt.
 Another is that the lender obtains a garnishee order allowing them to deduct the debt automatically from your monthly salary.

 The most likely outcome is that the lender simply applies to make you bankrupt.
-The consequences of bankruptcy are extremely serious and include restrictions on your ability to leave Singapore without explicit permission from the Official Assignee, your ability to engage a lawyer to sue someone (including the borrower), your ability to hold a directorship of a company or eligibility for many kinds of employment.
+The consequences of bankruptcy are extremely serious and include restrictions on your ability to:

-Being made bankrupt may also automatically render you in breach of many other kinds of contracts that you may have with other entities (e.g. employment contracts and banking/credit facilities agreements) and can result in a cascade of other claims against you from those entities, or refusal of those entities to continue to deal with you.
+Being made bankrupt may also automatically render you in breach of many other kinds of contracts that you may have with other entities (e.g. employment contracts and banking/credit facilities agreements).
+This can result in a cascade of other claims against you from those entities, or refusal of those entities to continue to deal with you.